knightazura/ghost-sdk/Git-pull-script.md

 I use this script instead of a `git pull --all` mainly so that it will generate the github compare URL for me.
-One the github compare url is generated I open that up and see if any of the commits are big issues that are worth taking a look at.
+Once the github compare url is generated I open that up and see if any of the commits are big issues that are worth taking a look at.

 ```
 #!/bin/bash